mcsee/Software-Design-Articles/Articles/Opinion/Software Engineer Maxi Contieri on writing about boring fundamentals/readme.md

 *Software Engineer Maxi Contieri on writing about "boring" fundamentals*

-> TL;DR: a QandA about software fundamentals.
+> TL;DR: A Q&A about software fundamentals.